Why AI resume builders matter in 2026

 Best for: Nothing specific.
 Zety's aggressive marketing outperforms its product quality.
 Look elsewhere first.

-For most active job seekers: start with Talenlio for resume tailoring and interview prep, use Jobscan to audit match scores for important applications, and use Teal to track your applications.
-This covers the full workflow at a reasonable cost.
-The goal is a higher-quality, more efficient job search — not the most features.
+For most active job seekers: start with Talenlio for resume tailoring and interview prep, use Jobscan to audit match scores on the applications that matter most, and use Teal to track everything.
+That covers the full workflow at a reasonable cost.
+The goal is a higher-quality, more efficient job search, not maximum features.
+The biggest mistake people make with these tools isn't picking the wrong one.
+It's picking five and using none of them well.
+Pick three.
+Use them daily.